Payroll Tax Rate: Everything You Need to Know

 What Is the Purpose of the W-4 Form?

-The W-4 form is filled out and signed by each employee.
-On it, the employee declares what their withholding will be.
-Employees can choose to pay more in withholding tax.
+The W-4 form is filled out and signed by each employee to determine the amount of withholdings from their paychecks.
+Employees can choose to pay more in withholding tax to avoid a large tax bill for the year.
 For its part, the Internal Revenue Service provides the calculation used to tax those declarations.
 State tax calculations are similar and based on the tax board calculation for each individual state.

-What Are the Benefits of Social Security and Medicare Tax?
+What Are the Benefits of Social Security and Medicare Taxes?

 Employers match the payroll tax paid by their employees for Medicare and Social Security taxes.
 Social Security serves as a benefit for those who retire, disabled individuals and their dependents, and dependents of retired workers.